Israel Ori

-Israel Ori (Իսրայել Օրի) (1658–1711) was a prominent figure of the Armenian national liberation movement and a diplomat that sought the liberation of Armenia from Persia and the Ottoman Empire.
+Israel Ori (Իսրայել Օրի) (1658–1711) was a prominent Armenian figure and diplomat who sought to liberate Armenia from Persian and Ottoman rule.

 Early life

 Ori was born in 1658 in the village of Sisian in Syunik.
 He was the son of Melik Haikazian of Syunik.
 During his youth along with a number of other Armenians, Ori looked for support among the European powers in the fight of Armenians against the Persian and Ottoman Empires.
 As one of the members of a seven-man delegation created by Catholicos Jacob IV and the support of Georgian King George XI he visited Constantinople in 1678.
-When the Catholicos died, the plan was abandoned, but Ori independently resolved to complete the mission and journeyed to Venice, Paris and Vienna.
-He joined the French army of Louis XIV, and entered into contact with the high political circles of France, in course of which he constantly raised the question about the liberation of Armenian people from the foreign yoke; however, he was met with cold indifference.
+When the catholicos died, the plan was abandoned, but Ori independently resolved to complete the mission and journeyed to Venice, Paris and Vienna.
+He joined the French army of Louis XIV, and entered into contact with the high political circles of France, in course of which he constantly raised the question about the liberation of Armenian people from foreign rule; however, he was met with cold indifference.